Guest - Viewing: 2010Q3

 Medical Code Sets

-CPT®
+CPT® Procedure Codes

 The Current Procedural Terminology® (CPT®) code set is maintained by the American Medical Association through the CPT Editorial Panel.
 The CPT code set accurately describes medical, surgical, and diagnostic services and is designed to communicate uniform information about medical services and procedures among physicians, coders, patients, accreditation organizations, and payers for administrative, financial, and analytical purposes.

-Read More About The CPT Code Set
+Read more about The CPT Code Set - Index

-HCPCS
+HCPCS Supply/DME Codes

 Each year, in the United States, health care insurers process over 5 billion claims for payment.
 For Medicare and other health insurance programs to ensure that these claims are processed in an orderly and consistent manner, standardized coding systems are essential.
 The HCPCS Level II Code Set is one of the standard code sets used for this purpose.
 The HCPCS is divided into two principal subsystems, referred to as level I and level II of the HCPCS.
 Level I of the HCPCS is comprised of CPT (Current Procedural Terminology), a numeric coding system maintained by the American Medical Association (AMA).
 The CPT is a uniform coding system consisting of descriptive terms and identifying codes that are used primarily to identify medical services and procedures furnished by physicians and other health care professionals.
 These health care professionals use the CPT to identify services and procedures for which they bill public or private health insurance programs.
 Decisions regarding the addition, deletion, or revision of CPT codes are made by the AMA.
 The CPT codes are republished and updated annually by the AMA.
 Level I of the HCPCS, the CPT codes, does not include codes needed to separately report medical items or services that are regularly billed by suppliers other than physicians.